Understanding Your Pathology Report: Breast Cancer

 The lymph system is the "housekeeping system" of the body.
 It is a network of vessels (tubes) that connect lymph nodes.
 These nodes can vary in size but are often up to about 2 centimeters wide.
 They have cells that clear bacteria and other foreign debris from the body.
 Lymph is a watery liquid that flows between cells in the body, picking up things that shouldn’t be in your body and moving it into the lymph node for filtering.
 This waste leaves the body through the liver.

-Cancer cells use the lymph system as a first step to traveling to other areas of the body.
-During a breast cancer surgery, lymph nodes are removed and checked for the presence of cancer cells.
-This will be reported as the number of lymph nodes that contained cancer cells and how many were examined.
+Cancer cells use the lymph system to travel to other areas of the body.
+During breast cancer surgery, lymph nodes are removed and checked for cancer cells.
+This will be reported as the number of lymph nodes that had cancer cells in them and how many were looked at.
 For example, the report might state "ten benign lymph nodes (0/10)" (no cancer seen) or "tumor seen in ten of twelve lymph nodes (10/12)."

 In some cases, sentinel lymph node biopsy may be used.
-During this procedure, a dye and/or radioactive tracer is injected into the area of the tumor, allowing it to naturally drain to the lymph nodes.
+During this procedure, a dye and/or radioactive tracer is put into the same area as the tumor, allowing it to naturally drain to the lymph nodes.
 The first 1 or 2 lymph nodes it travels to are called the sentinel node(s).
-The theory is that the cancer cells would travel the same path, so if cancer cells are not present in the sentinel node, it can be safely assumed that they did not spread into the lymph system.
+The idea is that the cancer cells would travel the same path, so if cancer cells are not present in the sentinel node, it can be assumed that they did not spread into the lymph system.
 If the pathologist finds cancer cells in the sentinel node, a full axillary lymph node dissection is recommended.

 Hormone Status

-There are high numbers of hormone receptors for estrogen and progesterone in some breast cancers.
+There are high numbers of hormone receptors for the hormones estrogen and progesterone in some breast cancers.
 These tumors need hormones to grow.
 These tumors are known as hormone receptor-positive, ER+/PR+, ER+/PR- or ER-/PR+.
 ER stands for “estrogen receptor” and PR stands for “progesterone receptor.”
-Estrogen and progesterone are both hormones.
 The receptors are on the cancer cells and when the hormone attaches to the receptor, the cancer cell can grow and divide.
-Hormone therapy can be used to interfere with these receptors, slowing or stopping tumor growth or preventing recurrence (cancer coming back).
+Hormone therapy can be used to block these receptors, slowing or stopping tumor growth or preventing recurrence (cancer coming back).

 There is no standard for reporting the receptor status, so you may see any of these: